hussnain-imtiaz/cc-chatbot/README.md

   Fix can be: store columns_used in ConversationMemory and pass to orchestrator.
 - No streaming - responses appear all at once after the full pipeline completes.
 - Ollama/local models can be integrated but are not included or tested in this POC. client_factory.py is designed to support them, but might require tweaks to code, prompt formats and guardrails for non-OpenAI models.
+- A strict reference is in prompt for not allowing the main problem of which metrics/formula SQL agent is allowed to freely decide.
+But this needs a better approach and can be handled via tooling and better prompt engineering.

 ---